 Ben and Katy’s story

-Ever since a short term trip to Tanzania as an 18-year- old, Ben always felt a calling back to East Africa.
-During his undergraduate years, God lead him to both South Africa with YWAM and to Kenya with another mission team.
-Through these experiences, the Lord grew in him a vision for setting up a training centre that would employ people on the margins of their community and that would be self-sustaining by selling what it produced.
-After graduating with a degree in product design engineering he spent six months volunteering in Tanzania to confirm his calling.
-He then trained as a design and technology teacher in the UK where he worked for five years.
+Ever since a short-term trip to Tanzania as an 18-year-old, Ben always felt a calling back to East Africa.
+Over time, the Lord grew in him a vision for setting up a training centre that would employ people on the margins, that would be self-sustaining by selling what it produced.
+He has a degree in product design engineering and trained as a design and technology teacher in the UK where he worked for five years.

-Katy’s journey to mission began with a five-month gap year in Tanzania in 2002.
-After this experience she changed her university plans and re-applied to study art.
-She was eager to see God use her artistic skills, but she had no idea what that might look like.
-After three years of studying textiles, she set up her own business selling handmade interior accessories, while working as an artist in residence at Monkton Combe School, where Ben was teaching.
-During this time God began to speak to us both about using our skills in Tanzania and specifically at Neema Crafts.
+Katy’s journey to mission began with five months in Tanzania in 2002 during her gap year.
+After this experience she changed her university plans and reapplied to study art.
+After three years of studying textiles, she set up her own business selling handmade interior accessories while working as an artist in residence at Monkton Combe School, where Ben was teaching.
+During this time God began to speak to us both about using our skills in Tanzania.

 Make a gift to support Ben and KatyDONATE NOW

 Some ways to support our wider work

 See what God does through your prayers and gifts